-The control unit translates EBCDIC code to and from BCD code for the tape unit.
-Also, the control unit includes an integral MSA capability, and provides for optional data translators (Fieldata code to/from a 64-character subset of ASCII and Fieldata code to/from a 64-character subset of EBCDIC) and shared peripheral interface (SPI).
+The control unit includes an integral MSA capability, and provides for optional data translators (Fieldata code from/to a 64-character subset of ASCII and Fieldata code from/to a 64-character subset of EBCDIC) and shared peripheral interface (SPI).
 The control unit can also accommodate UNISERVO 12 and 16 Magnetic Tape Units and thus provide for optional 7- and 9-track NRZI tape operation.